 So what is black & white aromatherapy?

 If you are interested in learning more about becoming an aromatherapist practitioner, I encourage you to do so.
-There are many great schools that are registered with the AIA and the NAHA.
-I also encourage you to learn from multiple teachers and invest your time in learning outside of any programs you choose via research, seminars, reading, etc. You will be amazed at how much more information there is!
+I also encourage you to ask your teachers lots of questions and invest your time in learning outside of any programs you choose via research, seminars, reading, etc. You will be amazed at how much more information there is!

 P.S.
 Didn't you think the photo above was relaxing?